-We offer objective and independent external expertise to evaluate the health of your digital organization and help you ask the right questions of your management team.
-This service can include interviews with key stakeholders across sectors and a study of how all facets of the digital experience are being managed inside your company.
-Using our proprietary Digital Mapping® Tool, we work with your senior executives to understand how all facets of digital are managed and visually map it across the organization, as well as benchmark it against what key competitors are doing.
+Using our proprietary Digital Mapping® Tool, we work with your senior executives to understand how all facets of digital are managed and visually map it across the organization, as well as benchmark it against key competitors.
 This mapping exercise becomes a baseline to make important decisions about management, oversight and strategy to ensure you don’t miss important opportunities or threats to your future.
-We then work with you and your board to develop a plan, strategy and formulate the right questions to ensure digital threats and opportunities are addressed before it's too late.
+We do this with the board in mind to help you be prepared to ask the right questions and provide oversight to the company.

 If you have not spent a lot of time addressing digital in your board meetings, it may be time to schedule a half-day or full-day retreat to fully debrief on how your company is managing these threats and opportunities and how it approaches a holistic digital strategy.
 Board agendas are already packed with little time for additional information, so carving out a day to spend just on this issue may be extremely valuable in defining your role in overseeing digital and understanding the current state of digital intelligence in your organization.
 A sample agenda:

 - Cybersecurity.
 Get a briefing and review of the company plan (how you are preparing, practicing, and improving on a continual basis)

 - Digital threats

 - Data and how it’s used across the organization

 - Forecasting the future based upon the signals and data o Audit, prepare, practice in action

 - Social-media training for board members